lmnoel/powerML/README.md

 Python packages: tensorflow, keras, hyperopt, numpy, pandas, matplotlib

-Other: valgrind
-Python2.7 needs to be installed from source for use with valgrind.
+Other: valgrind, and Python2.7, which needs to be installed from source for use with valgrind.
 See: https://stackoverflow.com/questions/20112989/how-to-use-valgrind-with-python

 ## Structure: